 • Help someone else.
 It may be helpful to volunteer or make a donation to a favorite cause in memory of what you have lost.

 • Give yourself time.
 There is no set time limit to be done grieving, but grief usually softens and changes over time.
-With time, the holidays will become easier to manage.

 • Be aware of your feelings.
 Allow yourself to mourn and feel sadness.
 Identify what you have lost.